 Tissue Culture Section –is responsible for in vitro conservation, regeneration and multiplication of agronomic, horticultural and tree crop species of economic and medicinal importance.

 The Molecular Biology (MB) Section handles activities relating to:

-Molecular characterization and fingerprinting of germplasm collections using molecular makers approach for identification, reduction of vast collections to their genetic variants and construction of fine phylogenetic trees.
+- Molecular Fingerprinting of collected and conserved germplasm using molecular makers approach for the purpose of identification and reduction of vast collections to their genetic variants.

 - Pathological screening and molecular diagnosis of germplasm infections from plants, animals and microbes.

-- Training of ITs, research students and scientist/researchers on the use and applications of tissue culture and molecular biology techniques.
+- Training of Industrial Trainees, research students and scientist/researchers on the use of and applications of Tissue Culture techniques.

 PLANT SPECIES CURRENTLY CONSERVED IN VITRO IN THE TISSUE CULTURE LABORATORY

 - Discorea sp

 - Saccharum officinarum